Mickey au Camp de Gurs: Synopsis

 Mickey au Camp de Gurs features, and is narrated by, Mickey Mouse of Walt Disney fame.
 Mickey is arrested in France by the Vichy gendarmerie for being unable to produce identity papers.
 He tells the judge he has no mother and that his father is Walt Disney.
 When asked if he is Jewish, Mickey replies that he has no idea about that.
 The judge concludes that Mickey must be Jewish, and he is sent to the Gurs internment camp.
 There he observes the camp's harsh living conditions with its oppressive rules.
 He needs a magnifying glass to see his food ration and meets several inmates who appear to be in collusion with the authorities.
 Mickey finally decides that this is not for him and, since he is a cartoon character, he erases himself from the camp and redraws himself walking to America:

 And so, because I'm nothing more than a drawing, I rubbed myself out with a stroke of the eraser… and… ta-da…!!!
 The police can always come and look for me in the land of lib...ty, eq...ity and frat...ity (I'm talking about America!).

 — – Last panel, Mickey au Camp de Gurs.
-(Note: Translated from the French by Alister Wedderburn; the ellipses are present in Rosenthal's original text.)
+(Note: Translated from the French by Alister Wedderburn; the ellipses are present in Rosenthal's original text. "[...] au pays de la L·····é, de l'E······é et de la F·····é.")